How to Build a House on a GH₵1,000 Salary: Ghanaian Inventor Explains

 Ghanaian land expert exposes dangerous land fraud

-A Ghanaian TikTok real estate consultant has fired a warning, cautioning Ghanaians seeking to acquire property or investors in general of the steady rise in land fraud cases reported across the country.
+Meanwhile, a Ghanaian TikTok real estate consultant has fired a warning, cautioning those seeking to acquire property or investors in general of the steady rise in land fraud cases reported across the country.

-The man, popularly known as Property Wise, advised that fraudsters have become brazen, knowing all too well that people have that burning desire to buy land, which this section of unscrupulous dealers are seeking to take advantage of.
+The man, popularly known as Property Wise, advised that fraudsters have become brazen, knowing all too well that people have that burning desire to buy land and seek to take advantage of this.

-He also stresses that it is essential for buyers to know where the seller resides or works.
-If the land is a family property, you should always meet with the family and deal with the elders.
+In a YouTube video, he explained that buyers needed to know where the seller resides or works, adding that if the land is a family property, one should always meet there and deal with the elders.

 Read also